 Tomorrow's Workforce, Today

 The Eastern North Carolina Regional Skills Center began two years ago as an idea.
 Private and public partners—both local and state-- have been integral to its development.
-It is located in Burton Business and Industrial Park in Onslow County and is slated to open in January 2019.
+It is located in Burton Business and Industrial Park in Onslow County and opened in August 2019.
 This facility will serve high school students from three counties, providing instruction in construction, automotive, welding, hospitality and applied sciences.

 The purpose of the Customized Training Program is to provide customized training assistance in support of the full-time production and direct customer service positions created in the State of North Carolina, thereby enhancing the growth potential of companies located in the state while simultaneously preparing North Carolina’s workforce with the skills essential to successful employment in emerging industries.
 As part of the Statewide Community College System, Coastal Carolina Community College has the resources and connections your business needs to stay competitive.